toore/esphome-components/README.md

 A component to extend the functionality of an IVT 490 air-to-air heat pump with Rego 411 controller.
 It probably works with no or little modifications with other models and/or controller versions.

+Features:
+- Switch controls relay that can be used to control vacation mode override.
+- Logging of all exposed data parameters from the heat pump.

 Prototype hardware requirements:
 - ESP32-C3-Zero (https://www.waveshare.com/wiki/ESP32-C3-Zero)
 - Arduino 5V Relay Module